-TABLE A EMPLOYMENT STATUS ELIGIBLE?
-1. Employees engaged under any type of employment contract (e.g. full-time, part-time, permanent, fixed-term, flexible or zero hours) ✓ 2.
-Apprentices (who may continue to undertake training whilst furloughed) \checkmark 3.
-Workers \checkmark 4.
-Office holders, including company directors (this includes salaried individuals who are directors of their own personal service company) ✓ 5.
-Salaried members of LLPs (i.e. those who are designated as employees for tax purposes under the Income Tax (Trading and Other Income) Act 2005) ✓ 6.
+Employment status Eligible?
+1. Employees engaged under any type of employment contract (e.g. full-time, part-time, permanent, fixed-term, flexible or zero hours) √ 2.
+Apprentices (who may continue to undertake training whilst furloughed)

+Employment status Eligible?
+3. Workers √ 4.
+Office holders, including company directors (this includes salaried individuals who are directors of their own personal service company) √ 5.
+Salaried members of LLPs (i.e. those who are designated as employees for tax purposes under the Income Tax (Trading and Other Income) Act 2005) √ 6.
 Agency workers (including those employed by umbrella companies) ✓ 7.
 Contractors with public sector engagements who fall within the scope of the IR35 off-payroll working rules ✓ 8.
 Self-employed contractors (a separate support scheme is available for them) ×